Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions

+We note that, for the zero BCs, the error is larger by $1$--$2$ orders of magnitude, than in the periodic BCs case.
+We suppose that this is connected with a nonuniformity of the wave function near boundaries.
+In particular, for a periodic system, the solution for the ground-state energy $E_{0}$ becomes close to Bogoliubov's asymptotic solution $E_{0}(N\rightarrow \infty)$ \cite{bog1947}, if $N\gsim 100$; for the zero BCs, this occurs for larger $N$: $N\gsim 1000$.

-Thus, we have obtained the formula for the quasimomentum of an elementary excitation for the system with zero BCs.
-It would be of interest to clarify which operator corresponds to quasimomentum (\ref{3-4}).
+Thus, we have obtained the formula for the quasimomentum of a quasiparticle for the system under the zero BCs.
+Apparently, quasimomentum (\ref{3-4}), (\ref{3-4b}) corresponds to an accidental integral of motion.
+It would be of interest to clarify which operator corresponds to the quasimomentum (\ref{3-4}).

-Let us find the dispersion law $E(p)$ for systems with zero and periodic BCs.
-For zero BCs, we are based on (\ref{3-6}) and the formula for the energy of a quasiparticle \cite{lieb1963}
+Let us find the dispersion law $E(p)$ of particle-like excitations for a system under the zero and periodic BCs.
+Under the zero BCs we are based on (\ref{3-6}) and the formula for the energy of a quasiparticle is \cite{lieb1963}

-Under periodic BCs, we use formulae (\ref{3-2}) and (\ref{3-7}).
-We find the solutions $\{\acute{k}_{i}\}$ and $\{k_{i}\}$ from system (\ref{2}) under periodic BCs and from system (\ref{2-4}) under zero BCs.
-In this case, $\{\acute{k}_{i}\}$ corresponds to the state with one quasiparticle ($n_{i\leq N-1}=0$, $n_{N}=r$ under periodic BCs and $n_{i\leq N-1}=1$, $n_{N}=r>1$ under zero BCs), whereas $\{k_{i}\}$ corresponds to the ground state ($n_{i\leq N}=0$ under periodic BCs and $n_{i\leq N}=1$ under zero BCs).
-We have solved system (\ref{2}), (\ref{2-4}) numerically and determined the dispersion law $E(p)$ for zero and periodic BCs.
-As is seen from Fig. 1, the dispersion laws $E(p)$ under periodic and zero BCs \textit{coincide} (a small difference $\lsim 0.5\,\%$ is caused by the surface contribution ${\sss \triangle} E(p) \sim E(p)/N>0$ arising under zero BCs and by the error of a numerical method).
-The direct numerical solution of systems (\ref{2}) and (\ref{2-4}) indicates that the ground-state energy ($E_{0}$) under zero BCs exceeds $E_{0}$ under periodic BCs by a small surface contribution ${\sss \triangle} E\sim E_{0}/N$ \cite{mt2015}.
-For interacting nonpoint bosons, the picture is analogous: at any repulsive interatomic potential, the values of $E_{0}$ and $E(p)$ of a 1D system with zero BCs \cite{mtjltp2018} coincide with $E_{0}$ and $E(p)$ of the periodic system \cite{bog1947}.
-Moreover, for a 1D system of interacting bosons it was found in the hydrodynamic approximation that the sound velocity is identical under periodic and zero BCs \cite{cazalilla2004}.
+Under the periodic BCs we use formulae (\ref{3-2}), (\ref{3-7}).
+We find the solutions $\{\acute{k}_{j}\}$ and $\{k_{j}\}$ from Eqs. (\ref{2}) under the periodic BCs and from Eqs. (\ref{2-4}) under the zero BCs.
+In this case, $\{\acute{k}_{j}\}$ corresponds to the state with one quasiparticle ($n_{j\leq N-1}=0$, $n_{N}=r$ for the periodic BCs and $n_{j\leq N-1}=1$, $n_{N}=r>1$ for the zero BCs), whereas $\{k_{j}\}$ corresponds to the ground state ($n_{j\leq N}=0$ for the periodic BCs and $n_{j\leq N}=1$ for the zero BCs).
+We have solved Eqs. (\ref{2}), (\ref{2-4}) numerically and determined the dispersion law $E(p)$ for the zero and periodic BCs.
+As is seen from Fig. 1, the dispersion laws $E(p)$ under the periodic and zero BCs \textit{coincide}.
+The numerical solution of systems (\ref{2}) and (\ref{2-4}) indicates that the ground-state energy ($E_{0}$) under the zero BCs exceeds $E_{0}$ under the periodic BCs by only a small surface contribution ${\sss \triangle} E_{0}\sim E_{0}/N$ \cite{mt2015}.
+For interacting nonpoint bosons, the picture is similar: at any repulsive interatomic potential, the values of $E_{0}$ and $E(p)$ of a 1D system under the zero BCs \cite{mtujp2019} coincide with $E_{0}$ and $E(p)$ of the periodic system \cite{bog1947}.
+Moreover, for a 1D system of interacting bosons it was found in the harmonic-fluid approximation that the sound velocity is identical under the periodic and zero BCs \cite{cazalilla2004}.